 Accordion books have become a constant in my artmaking practice, both as a teacher and as a traveler.
 They serve as visual journals where I can document thoughts, quotes, things I observe, photographs I study, and memories.
 I picked up my first accordion book in the fall of 2014 and have kept my practice most consistent over the years.
 I prefer using the 3.5 x 5.5 inch Moleskin Japanese Album, pocket size with a black, hard cover.
 Inside of the accordion book is sixty pages that fold out to reveal one entire image.
 I work only in graphite, pen, ink, and white acrylic.
 I prefer using Sakura Micron pens, sizes .005-.08.
-Since 2014, I have completed five journals and am busy working on my sixth book.
+Since 2014, I have completed nine journals and am busy working on my tenth book.